-The car remains the most popular way to travel among Russians in the summer of 2025 - this choice was made by 86% of the survey participants.
+The car remains the most popular way to travel among Russians in the summer of 2025 - this choice was made by 86% of respondents.

 Crossovers and SUVs are the most popular for long trips - they are chosen by 44% of participants.
-Next come minivans and minibuses (18%), and sedans and hatchbacks close the top three (16%).
-Every tenth respondent prefers a motorhome, while electric cars remain exotic - they were chosen by only 1% of respondents.
+They are followed by minivans and minibuses (18%), and sedans and hatchbacks close the top three (16%).
+Every tenth respondent prefers a motorhome, while electric cars remain exotic - only 1% of respondents chose them.

-The Krasnodar Territory is the leader among destinations - 40% of car travelers plan to go there by car.
+The Krasnodar Territory is the leader among the destinations - 40% of motorists plan to go there by car.
 A trip from Moscow will cost approximately 12.3 thousand rubles, taking into account the cost of fuel and toll roads.
 For comparison: a round-trip flight costs an average of 15 thousand rubles, and a train ticket in a compartment costs about 9 thousand.

-Crimea remains another popular route.
+Another popular route remains Crimea.
 A car trip there costs an average of 14.9 thousand rubles, while a train trip in a compartment costs about 16 thousand.

 Russians' financial approaches to planning car trips vary greatly.
 Every third person is ready to spend from 20 to 50 thousand rubles on a trip, another third - more than 50 thousand.
 Every fifth person expects a budget of 10–20 thousand rubles, and only 8% try to stay within the amount of up to 5 thousand rubles.

-The study was conducted by Rosgosstrakh Insurance Company and the Avtokod car selection service.
+The study was conducted by Rosgosstrakh IC and the Avtokod car selection service.

 Read materials on the topic: